builab/subtomo2Chimera/README.md

 The output ChimeraX loading script uses a lot of memory due to many subtomograms rendering.
 Therefore, try to make the avg.mrc file as small as possible.
 It doesn't have to be the same pixel size as the star file data.
 You can use further binning/tight crop and then input the pixel size & box size of the subtomogram average into the command

-Update: 2022/05/03 Now you can customize the subtomo avg name & the offset is now correct.
+Update: v0.1 2022/05/03 Now you can customize the subtomo avg name & the offset is now correct.
+Update: v0.11 2022/06/08 Fix the index for non-sorted star file.
+Also can use --relion31 flag for doing Relion3.1 file directly.

 **NOTE 1:**